AndersNielsen85/tailwindcss-bg-svg/README.md

 ## Usage

 The Background svg plugin exposes options for you to use.
 The plugin will use your existing tailwind colors.
+It works by replacing "svgcolor" with the color code and base64 encoding the svg.
+Remember to set your fill/stroke to svgcolor

 Here is the example for adding it to your project plugins